apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-In the `Query Variables` section of GraphiQL, you can use the exact same JSON as you were using for the `BookTrip` mutation (since you'd gotten that down to taking a single identifier):
+In the `Query Variables` section of GraphiQL, you can use the exact same JSON that you used for `BookTrip` (because it also used a single identifier):

 ```json:title=(GraphiQL)
 {"id": "25"}